The fastest, the cheapest and the most beautiful options to get from Cusco to Lake Titicaca

 CON: Takes the most time

 The most spectacular way to travel to Lake Titicaca is by train.
-Peru Rail operates the Andean Explorer Luxury train between Cusco and Puno four days a week.
+Peru Rail operates the Titicaca Luxury train between Cusco and Puno four days a week.
 The train is frequently described as the most beautiful train ride in South America and also ranks among the top 10 in the world.

-If you got the time and money to spare, you really should option to take the Andean Explorer.
+If you got the time and money to spare, you really should opt to take the Andean Explorer.
 10 hours may sound long, but time will pass by like a breeze.
 There is food on the train, a spectacular observation deck, live music & folklore shows, and even a bar.
 Personally speaking, I spent 9 of the 10 hours watching the beyond spectacular landscape pass by.